 A major modeling challenge, recognized in the Pacific-wide bigeye research, is possible misspecification in the model resulting from assuming common growth rates for bigeye across the Pacific, while available studies indicate regional differences.
 The staff of the SPC recently constructed a Pacific-wide stock assessment model to test the sensitivity of management advice for the WCPO to the assumption that the dynamics of bigeye in the EPO can effectively be ignored when conducting WCPO stock assessments (McKechnie et al. 2015).
-The results indicated that the dynamics of bigeye in the WCPO estimated by the Pacific-wide model are not substantially different from those estimated by the WCPO-only model, and that it is therefore reasonable to continue to make management recommendations to the Western and Central Pacific Fisheries Commission (WCPFC) on the basis of WCPO regional assessment models.
+The results indicated that the dynamics of bigeye in the WCPO estimated by the

+Pacific-wide model are not substantially different from those estimated by the WCPO-only model, and that it is therefore reasonable to continue to make management recommendations to the Western and Central Pacific Fisheries Commission (WCPFC) on the basis of WCPO regional assessment models.
+Investigations into the spatial structure of the assessment have indicated that the apparent regime shift in recruitment is likely a consequence of stock-structure misspecification (Document SAC-09-08), and further work on a spatial stock assessment is planned.

 The stock assessment requires a substantial amount of information.
 Data on retained catch, discards, catch per unit of effort (CPUE), and size compositions of the catches from several different fisheries have been analyzed.
 Several assumptions regarding processes such as growth, recruitment, movement, natural mortality (M), and fishing mortality (F), have also been made.
-Catch and CPUE data for the surface fisheries have been updated, and include new data for 2016.
-New or updated longline catch data are available for China (2015), Japan (2013-2015), Korea (2015), Chinese Taipei (2013-2015), the United States (2014-2015), French Polynesia (2015), Vanuatu (2015) and other nations (2014-2016).
-Longline catch data for 2016 are available for China, Japan, Chinese Taipei, and Korea from the monthly report statistics.
-For longline fisheries with no new catch data for 2016, catches were assumed to be the same as in 2015.
-New or updated CPUE data are available for the Japanese longline fleet for 2014-2016.
-New purse-seine length-frequency data are available for 2016, and data from previous years were updated.
-New or updated Japanese commercial longline length-frequency data are also available (2013-2015).
+Catch and CPUE data for the surface fisheries have been updated, and include new data for 2017.
+New or updated longline catch data were available for China (2016-2017), Japan (2015-2017), Korea (2016-2017), Chinese Taipei (2014-2017), the United States (2015-2016), French Polynesia (2016), Vanuatu (2017) and other nations (2014-2016).
+Longline catch data for 2017 were available for China, Japan, Chinese Taipei, and Korea from the monthly report statistics.
+For longline fisheries with no catch data, catches were assumed to be the same as in the previous year.
+New or updated CPUE data were available for 2017, and data from previous years were updated.
+New or updated Japanese longline length-frequency data were available for 2017, and data from previous years were updated.
+New or updated Japanese longline length-frequency data were also available for commercial (2014-2015) and training (2014 and 2016) vessels.

 A prominent feature in the time series of estimated bigeye recruitments is that the highest recruitment peaks of 1982-1983 and 1998 coincide with the strongest El Niño events during the historic period of the assessment (Figure 1).
 There was a period of above-average annual recruitment during 1994-1998, followed by below-average recruitments in 1999 and 2000.
-Recruitment was above average from 2001 to 2006, and was particularly strong in 2005; this was followed by below-average recruitment in 2007 and 2008.
-The 2009-2016 period was dominated by above-average recruitments; it was particularly strong in 2012.
-The most recent estimates (2014-2016) are highly uncertain, and should be regarded with caution, since recently-recruited bigeye are represented in only a few length-frequency data sets.
+Recruitment was above average from 2001 to 2006, and was particularly strong in 2005; this was followed by below-average recruitment in 2007 and average recruitment in 2008.
+The 2009-2017 period was dominated by above-average recruitments; it was particularly strong in 2012.
+The most recent estimates (2015-2017) are highly uncertain, and should be regarded with caution, since recently-recruited bigeye are represented in only a few length-frequency data sets, and the length-frequency data are down weighted.
 Over the range of spawning biomasses estimated by the base case assessment, the abundance of bigeye recruits appears to be unrelated to the spawning potential of adult females at the time of spawning.